Gchism94/chism-creations/README.md

 License
 Copyright © Designed by Themefisher & Developed by Gethugothemes

-Code License: Released under the MIT license.
+Code License: Released under the MIT license